 National Interfaith Organizations

 The Charter for Compassion "...is a document that transcends religious, ideological, and national difference.
 Supported by leading thinkers from many traditions, the Charter inspires worldwide community-based acts of compassion."
-Read the Charter, watch videos, and commit to the Charter here.
+Read the Charter, watch videos, and commit to the Charter.

 In 1991, the Pluralism Project at Harvard University began a pioneering study of America's changing religious landscape.
 Through an expanding network of affiliates, they document the contours of our multi-religious society, explore new forms of interfaith engagement, study the impact of religious diversity in civic life, and contextualize these findings within a global framework.
-Please visit there site here.
+Please visit The Pluralism Project site here.

 Michigan Interfaith Power & Light holds the mission of supporting Michigan faith communities in becoming better stewards of the earth by promoting and implementing energy efficiency, renewable energy, and related sustainable practices through education, advocacy, and action.
 Located in Southeast Michigan.
-Please visit their site here.
+Please visit the Michigan Interfaith Power & Light site here.

 Since 2010, the Islamic Society of North America (ISNA) has joined with 27 other national faith-based, interfaith, and religious organizations to form the Shoulder-to-Shoulder Campaign to address anti-Muslim sentiment in the United States.
 Through Shoulder-to-Shoulder, Jewish, Christian, and interfaith organizations stand in interfaith solidarity with American Muslims to uphold the freedoms on which Americans of all faiths depend.